adejuniorr/TheDiningPhilosophers/README.md

 Esteja convidado a testar o programa e observar na prática a mesa de nossos mestres intelectuais em sua configuração padrão ou na que você mesmo desejar estabeler através dos paineis de controle.

 **------------------------------------------------------------------------------------------------------------------------------------------------------------**

-This is a programming project in the **Java** language that portrays a well-known problem in the study of Concurrent Systems: **The Philosophers' Dinner** (with some changes from the English _"TheDiningPhilosophers" - "The Dinner Philosophers"_).

-> The problem presented is built on a dinner table generally composed of five philosophers, five plates of food and five forks available for use.

-> Here, forgetting a little about etiquette (and common sense) and considering that all philosophers do in a social gathering, in a restaurant, is think and eat, our hungry thinkers need to take turns with the five available forks so that, at every moment, can eat using two of them.

-> That said, everyone should enjoy it while their neighbors (the philosophers on the left and right) are busy thinking so they can eat.

-You are invited to test the program and observe in practice the table of our intellectual masters in its standard configuration or in the one you wish to establish through the control panels.